Snigelson/pytimex/README.md

 that many bytes, and then transfers them.
 Sync bytes must be sent by the PC, and timing is done entirely on the Arduino.

+Hardware wise, you need an Arduino with ATmega328 (168 would probably work too) with 16 MHz clock.
+Should work with Uno, Nano, Duemilanove and others.
+Connect an IR LED to pin 12 with a suitable resistor in series and you're golden.
+Experiment with distance and LED frequency to get it just right.
+Some LEDs are very focused and offers only a narrow beam, so if you have the option, try to find one with a wide beam.

 ## Additions/corrections to the github document